 University Certificate Requirements

-Earning a Women’s Global Health Leadership Certificate requires completion of two core courses, Women’s Global Health Movements and Impacts of Economic Inequality on Women’s Health, and three elective courses offered online through Rutgers University.
+Earning a Women’s Global Health Leadership Certificate requires completion of two core courses, Women’s Global Health Movements and Gender, Economic Inequality & Health, and three elective courses offered online through Rutgers University.

 RN, Jane Sandoval’s resolve to fight inequality extends well beyond the Bay Area.
 In 2013, she traveled to the Philippines with the Registered Nurse Response Network (RNRN).
 While treating patients in the devastating aftermath of Typhoon Haiyan/Yolanda, Jane’s eyes were opened to the vast scale of global health inequities.
 Read more >>